PoisotLab/ms_metaweb_transfer/README.md

 # Data used for the case study

 We use data from the European metaweb assembled by @Maiorano2020Tet10.
-This metaweb was assembled using data extracted from scientific literature (including published papers, books, and grey literature) from the last 50 years and includes all terrestrial tetrapods (mammals, breeding birds, reptiles and amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
-This metaweb itself is a network of binary (*i.e.* presence-absence), potential two-way interactions between species.
+This was assembled using data extracted from scientific literature (including published papers, books, and grey literature) from the last 50 years and includes all terrestrial tetrapods (mammals, breeding birds, reptiles and amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
+This metaweb itself is a network of binary (*i.e.* presence/absence), potential two-way interactions between species pairs.

-We induced the subgraph corresponding to all mammals by matching species names in the original network to the Global Biodiversity Information Facility (GBIF) taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
+We induced the subgraph of the European metaweb corresponding to all mammals by matching species names in the original network to the Global Biodiversity Information Facility (GBIF) taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
 This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream (which is an important consideration when combining datasets [@Grenie2021HarTax]).
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer.